canonical/ubuntu-cloud-docs/aws/eks/eks-how-to/deploy-ubuntu-pro-cluster.rst

     fips-updates     yes       disabled  NIST-certified core packages with priority security updates usg              yes       disabled  Security compliance and audit tools

-So we see that our node has Ubuntu Pro and FIPS enable
+Please note that your services' statuses might differ from this snippet based on the Pro services that you've chosen to enable in the above configurations.

 Conclusion
 ~~~~~~~~~~